Curious about lemon laws? Read our Lemon Law FAQ page

 If your 2025 Toyota Sienna cannot be safely or fully used because of the second-row seat recall or prolonged repair delays, it may help to understand what options are available based on your specific situation.

 At Lemberg Law, we focus on representing consumers dealing with serious vehicle defects and unresolved safety issues.
-We handle these matters on a contingency basis, which means there is no upfront cost.
-We do not get paid unless there is a recovery.
+We handle these matters on a contingency basis, meaning you pay nothing upfront and we receive payment only if we obtain a recovery.

 Sources: